kumarshantanu/bitumen/DOC.md

 ## Emulate key-value store over JDBC

-Springer can also help emulate key-value store over ordinary SQL databases.
+Bitumen can also help emulate key-value store over ordinary SQL databases.
 It is tested with H2, MySQL and PostgreSQL.

 ### Pre-requisite

-Springer works with tables of an expected structure.
+Bitumen works with tables of an expected structure.
 You are free to choose the column names and type of the key and value columns.
 The columns are:

 | Column  | Java Type | Constraints |